tvilarim/get-k8s-resources/README.md

 # get-k8s-resources
-Project to map all k8s resources in an on-premise environment and create a terraform to up at Azure AKS
+Project to map all k8s resources in an on-premise environment and create a terraform to deploy that at Azure AKS